What is identity resolution and how are platforms adapting to privacy changes?

 In this competitive environment, it is essential that brand marketers understand which online devices and offline behaviors belong to a consumer as well as who that consumer is.
 Every time a consumer interacts with the brand – regardless of channel – a different identifier (also called a key) can be attributed to that individual.
 These identifiers can include an email, IP or physical address, as well as a mobile phone number, digital tag or cookie.

 That challenge promises to become even more difficult as tech companies make changes that essentially deprecate third-party cookies — one of the key identifiers that has been used to stitch identity data together.
 Google has announced plans to phase out third-party cookies in its Chrome browser in late-2023.
-Apple has similar plans for IDFA, its identifier for advertisers.
+Apple has similar plans for IDFA, its identifier for advertisers, requiring users to opt into the program.
+At this point, only 20% of iOS users have opted to enable it, further highlighting consumer preferences for privacy.

 What identity resolution platforms do